NewAlexandria/vim.ana/README.md

 The focus of this repo is to be portable, environment-neutral, and safe for existing configs.
 Vim.ana is a Vim & related environment that can be dropped into any unix-flavor box, and without disruption to existing production configs.

 ## Features ##
-* Pathogen for loading
+* Pathogen for loading.
-* Familiar windowing setup of File Browser + Open Files + Edit Window
+* Familiar windowing setup of File Browser + Open Files + Edit Window.
-* IDE features via Unite and Fugitive
+* IDE features that align with RubyMine, Eclipse, and others.
-* Prompt colorization and formatting to `user@host /path (git branch) $`
-* Sets up some git aliases
+* Comprehensive file and symbol search system

 ## Components ##